 Who We Support

 HELP LESOTHO is a non-profit organization registered in both Canada and Lesotho that delivers grassroots mental health support and training in rural communities decimated by AIDS, poverty, unemployment and gender-inequity.
-Over the last 18 years, Help Lesotho has had over 50,000 graduates of intensive life skills and psychosocial support programs, and reached more than 250,000 people.
-The KGC is the largest funder for Help Lesotho's Grandmother Support Program, which reaches 200 vulnerable grandmothers annually, and the children they care for.
+Over the last 19 years, Help Lesotho has had over 53,000 graduates of intensive life skills and psychosocial support programs, and reached more than 274,000 people.
+We are the largest funder for their Grandmother Support Program, which reaches 200 vulnerable grandmothers annually, and the children they care for.

 Help Lesotho provides: